Golden daffodils in full bloom against soft spring light, British countryside

 On the darker side: never give someone a single daffodil.
 Always a bunch, or apparently you're inviting misfortune in.
 The Victorians took it further still — daffodils planted in graveyards, cut flowers in the house said to cause madness.
 Perhaps wisely, they kept them outside.

 And here's a genuinely wonderful footnote: daffodils are grown in Wales to produce galantamine, a compound used in the treatment of Alzheimer's disease.
+This flower that announces spring — often overlapping with the first cherry blossom — is also, quietly, doing something rather important, a compound used in the treatment of Alzheimer's disease.
 This flower that announces spring is also, quietly, doing something rather important.
 Not bad for something you can buy outside a petrol station in February.

 Go and find them